DR-Antirrhinum/treeXY/README.md

 The input for treeXY is a Popoolation2 SYNC file.
 This is a compact representation of the common Pileup format, which contains allele depth information across genomic regions.

 ## Installation
-treeXY is a command line tool tested on MacOS (Ventura 13.4.1) and a Linux HPC environment (AlmaLinux 9.5).
+treeXY is a command line tool tested on MacOS (Ventura 13.4.1) environment.
 It requires Python3, along with numpy, pandas, and scipy.
 These dependencies have been tested using the following versions:
 - `python-3.9`
 - `numpy-1.23.4`
 - `pandas-1.5.1`